 There’s a common misconception in the car world – that is, cars can either look fantastic or be driven and enjoyed.
 I can’t count the number of times I’ve witnessed (or been subject to) ridicule for “babying” of a “garage queen” or “being too afraid to drive anywhere” or “wiping dust away as it appears.”
 Neither the criticizers nor the guys with the 1300-mile C6 Grandsports have it right.
 Seriously, GM made 18,883 of those things (not including a few thousand convertibles)!
 There’s no reason to be preserving them like the L-88’s of old, but I digress.

 The fact of the matter is, road-tripping and detailing appear hopelessly at odds.
 Why should cars be perfected and protected – to be bubbled up, safe from harm, or so they can be enjoyed by onlookers and drivers on the open roads?
 Detailing’s fundamental purpose is questioned in this debate.
 I won’t make the argument that you should throw caution to the wind or that you should enjoy your car in a plastic bubble in a garage from a recliner.
-However, for the cars that aren’t extremely rare pieces of automotive history, I will argue that there exists a point of reasonable balance between tailgating gravel-filled dump trucks and “being too afraid to drive anywhere.”
+However, for the cars that aren’t extremely rare pieces of automotive history or classic Hollywood picture cars, I will argue that there exists a point of reasonable balance between tailgating gravel-filled dump trucks and “being too afraid to drive anywhere.”

 With that in mind, let’s take a 550-mile detailer’s day-trip from Autobahn Alliance to Big Sur by way of California’s epic Highway 1.
 To do this successfully, we’ll follow three, simple steps: